 § 984.
 Adjustments

-An urban retail water supplier may submit to the Board, no later than July 1, 2023, a request for a parameter adjustment to its real water loss standard based on utility-specific conditions affecting operations and system conditions.
+An urban retail water supplier may submit to the Board, no later than July 1, 2023, a request for a parameter adjustment to its real water loss standard based on system-specific conditions affecting operations and system conditions.

 A request for a parameter adjustment must include a description of specific default parameters input(s) or data that would be adjusted, documentation supporting the request, and an assessment of changesimpacts from the adjustment of input(s).

-A water supplier may requestapply to use a different rise in price of water if the supplier demonstrates that the alternative value:
+A supplier may requestapply to use a different rise in price of water if the supplier demonstrates that the alternative value:

 Is not less than the real discount rate, 3.5 percent; and